Welcome to huey.co.uk

 Phil Connolly of the Huey Team and MSS Holdings (UK) Ltd is proud to sponsor the Griffin Trophy at the Defence Helicopter School at RAF Shawbury.

-The winner of the Griffin Trophy for Number 157 Course was Flight Lieutenant Cal Pearson.
-He was presented with the award by Commodore S M Allen MA Royal Navy, Assistant Chief of Staff (Carrier Strike and Aviation) at the Course Graduation on 12 Aug 2016.
+The winner of the Griffin Trophy for Number 159 Course was Lieutenant Ben Lilley RN.
+He was presented with the award by Air Marshal Sean Reynolds CBE DFC RAF, Deputy Commander Capability and Air Member for Personnel and Capability, at the Course Graduation on 6 January 2017.

 Sixty (Reserve) Squadron is part of the Defence Helicopter School at RAF Shawbury.
 The Squadron provides advanced multi engine helicopter training on the Bell 412 Griffin primarily to RAF aircrew prior to their conversion to operational types.
 On completion of the course pilots and crewmen are awarded their aircrew brevets.
 MSS Holdings sponsors the Griffin Trophy which is awarded to the course member who, in the opinion of the staff, has contributed to the spirit of Sixty Squadron and to the morale of the course whilst maintaining the military ethos.